snepderg/snepderg/README.md

-# 👋 Hi, I’m Snepdragon!
+# 👋 Hi, I’m Snepderg!
 Welcome to my GitHub!

 ## About Me
 I'm an aspiring computer science engineer with a passion for game add-on development, software engineering, server management, technical support, and project management.